 - Music is both awesome and the worst.
 Please keep your volume to a minimum and turn it off if there are other people nearby.
 Sorry, but not everyone likes your music.

 - Don’t climb just after the rain; Sandstone loses most of its strength when wet so let it dry out before you snap off a hold.

 - Never, under any circumstances, chip out a new hold.

-Whilst bouldering is an extremely accessible part of climbing, it is still has inherent risks.
-It is just you and the wall with no rope and sometimes a fair distance between you and the unforgiving ground beneath you.
-Please take proper care when bouldering and try to gain some knowledge from people at your local gym and learn how to spot safely.
+Whilst bouldering is an extremely accessible part of climbing, it still has inherent risks.
+It’s just you and the wall with no rope.
+Sometimes there’s a fair distance between you and the unforgiving ground beneath you.
+Please take proper care when outdoor bouldering and try to gain some knowledge from people at your local gym and learn how to spot safely.